aralroca/aralroca.com/src/posts/brisa-vs-htmx-vs-react.md

 ### Brisa vs. React

 In **React**, implementing server actions often involves using `"use server"` and `"use client"` directives.
-This dual model introduces potential for human error and can unintentionally expose components to the client.
+This dual model introduces the potential for human error and can unintentionally expose components to the client.

 Key differentiators include:

 - **Streaming HTML support:** React communicates between the server and client by sending JavaScript, which can add significant overhead.
-Brisa, on the other hand, streams HTML directly to the client, reducing complexity and improving performance.
+Conversely, Brisa streams HTML directly to the client, reducing complexity and improving performance.
 - **Signals - fine-grained reactivity:** Brisa’s client-side signals automatically react to server-side changes by updating Web Components, avoiding the need for a complete re-render.
 - **Bundle size:** React-DOM v.19 weighs around 200KB, while Brisa maintains an ultra-lightweight footprint of just 2KB.
 - **Selective updates:** Brisa allows you to update specific components on the server, reducing the need for full-page reloads.